Yingtzudai/House-Searching-Helper/README.md

 # House Searching Helper

-**House Searching Helper** is designed to give everyone looking for accommodation deeper insights into the housing market.
+**House Searching Helper** is designed to give people looking for accommodation deeper insights into the housing market.
 This project used Scrapy to scrape data from a popular Dutch rental website to gather the latest information, which is stored in a regularly updated MySQL database.
 The project features two main applications: the **PowerBI Search Dashboard** and the **Price Prediction Machine Learning Models**.

 ---